 where

 \end{othm}

 Also we conjectured that the right order of Tur\'an-Er\H od type oscillation is always $n$, for all convex compact domains and for all exponents $q>0$.
-This was based, above the already mentioned general results, also on several partial results, for various classes of compact convex domains, where we could indeed prove $\Norm{p'}_{L^q(\partial K)} \gg n \Norm{p}_{L^q(\partial K)}$.
-These include generalised Er\H od type domains incorporating the class in Theorem \ref{oth:transfquarter}, see \cite{GR-1}, and some others, too.
+This was based, on the already mentioned general results, and several partial results, for various classes of compact convex domains, where we could indeed prove $\Norm{p'}_{L^q(\partial K)} \gg n \Norm{p}_{L^q(\partial K)}$.
+These include generalized Er\H od type domains including the class in Theorem \ref{oth:transfquarter}, see \cite{GR-1}, and some others, too.

 We recall here only one particular result, which will be needed in the forthcoming proof as well.
 Let us introduce the notion of the {\it local depth}.
 The local depth $h(\zeta,K)$ is the maximum of the length(s) of intersections of $K$ and normal line(s) at $\zeta$, that is, maximum of chord lengths emanating from $\zeta$ and perpendicular to some supporting lines.
 We also need the set $\HH(p)$, which we define as